 NACDL seeks to ensure adequate funding for state and federal public defender organizations and private appointed counsel.
-Federal funding for state law enforcement must be balanced with indigent defense funding, and the federal government should take a leadership role in encouraging the states to comply with the 6th Amendment right to counsel.
+Recent budget cuts have devastated federal public defender organizations, and NACDL has persistently appealed to Congress and the federal judiciary to ensure that adequate funding is restored.
+Federal funding for state law enforcement must be balanced with public defense funding, and the federal government should take a leadership role in encouraging the states to comply with the 6th Amendment right to counsel.

 In 2008 Congress passed the John R. Justice Prosecutors and Defenders Incentive Act, which provides up to $10,000/year in student loan repayment assistance for public defenders and prosecutors who agree to stay in their jobs for three years.
 The Justice Department’s Office of Justice Programs (OJP) has helped the states implement this programs and has allocated the available funding (so far, less than the amount authorized for the program and needed to better address the problem) among the states based on population.
 Congress should fully fund this program, which increases retention of experienced public defenders and prosecutors and thereby improves the quality and efficiency of our criminal justice system.
 The John R. Justice Prosecutors and Defenders Incentive Act, which has provided education debt relief for thousands of public defenders since its enactment in 2008, has received steadily decreasing funding levels ($10M in FY10, $8M in FY11, and $4M in FY12).
 At present, the Continuing Resolution passed by Congress to keep the government funded until March 17, 2013, maintains the current $4 million funding.